Drakmario/Meteoric-Docs/command-usage/commands/fun-commands.md

 m!fac
 ```

+* Aliases: fac

 ### Hack

-Have the bot hack someone
+Have the bot hack someone. ⚠ - This commands is completely fake, any information shown within this command is not real or have anything to do with the user.

 Usage: